MyCryptoHQ/knowledge-base-content/how-to/sending/how-to-interact-with-a-multisig-contract.md

 If your multisig requires more confirmations, you will have to repeat the confirmation process for each owner until it reaches the necessary approvals.
 Luckily, the `_h` value is the same for each of them.
 Once you have reached the minimum required amount of confirmations, you will be able to see that the transfer has been made ([example](https://etherscan.io/tx/0x47e4cc8748e296d9b5d85ebd9bd705177bb1940517b084a2efcca11feeb2391d)).

 ![Withdrawal executed](../../assets/how-to/sending/how-to-interact-with-a-multisig-contract/withdrawal-success-after-confirm.png)

-This concludes the steps which need to be taken in order to withdraw ether from the multisig contract.
-If you wish to also withdraw tokens from the multisig contract, you can find our guide on doing so [here](/how-to/sending/how-to-send-tokens-from-a-multisig-contract).